 But what about working for a company full-time, remotely from your home office?

 While the concept is attractive to many, some people’s idea of remote work doesn’t necessarily match up with reality.
 To get a better idea of whether or not you’d transition well from working in a traditional office environment to working from your home office or a co-working space, we’ve provided 8 questions that would be helpful for you to ask yourself.

 To keep this content digestible, we’re breaking this blog post into two parts.
-This post, Part 1, will include the first 4 questions.
-The second post, which we’ll send out next week, will include the next 4 questions.
+This post, Part 1, will include the first four questions, Part 2 the following four questions.
 So let’s get to it!

 1. Why do I want to work from home?